junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And he did it."
 Amy murmurs quietly, kneeling down next to Cas, looking at his face closely.
 "You did it, you brought us all here.
 Thank you!"
 She says it whole-heartedly, then turns to Dean, "He'll be okay, right?"

-"He'll be fine," Dean says, waving a hand at her, "Why don't you and Doc go ahead looking for your man, I'll help him catch a breath first.
+"He's tough," Dean says, waving a hand at her, "Why don't you and Doc go ahead looking for your man, I'll help him catch a breath first.
 He'd need enough strength for the trip home."

 Amy nods appreciatedly, moving to check with the Doctor.

+Cas's eyes follow their movement.

 "Can you heal?"
 Dean asks with concern.

 "Naomi."
 Cas answers with one word and Dean gets the rest -- yes about the healing power, no because using it would be dangerous.
 Only the slow, natural healing then.
 He nods.

 Cas holds an arm on the wet ground, making an effort trying to stand up.
-Dean holds his other arm, helping him on his feet.
+Dean reaches for his other arm, helping him on his feet.

 Cas wobbles a little, but he manages to stand straight.

-"It's too dangerous out here," his voice croaked, tone warning, "They can be anywhere, any statues."
+"It's too dangerous out here," his voice is croaked, tone warning, "They can be anywhere, any statues."
 He nods at across street, Dean follows his sight, seeing two statues standing in the light lit from the mansion, the statues of a mother and a son.

 "He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up pen.
 "Let's go inside first."